Robert Cuccioli: Off-Broadway and regional theatre

 Cuccioli's later stage appearances include the off-Broadway revue, Jacques Brel is Alive and Well and Living in Paris in 2006.
-In June and July 2007, he played Claudius in Hamlet at The Lansburgh Theatre in Washington, D.C. with the Shakespeare Theatre Company.
+In June and July 2007, he played Claudius in Hamlet at The Lansburgh Theatre in Washington, D.C., with the Shakespeare Theatre Company.
 In 2007, he appeared in pre-Broadway tryouts of Lone Star Love in Seattle, starring Randy Quaid, but the Broadway run was cancelled.
 Later that year he played the title character in Man of La Mancha at the White Plains, New York Performing Arts Center.
-Cuccioli reprised the title role of the Maury Yeston and Arthur Kopit musical, Phantom, at the Westchester Broadway Theater from December 2007 to February 2008.
-He also is heard on a concept album for a new musical, The New Picasso, which was released in 2008.
+Cuccioli reprised the title role in Phantom at the Westchester Broadway Theater from December 2007 to February 2008.
+He also is heard on a concept album for The New Picasso, which was released in 2008.
 In 2008, he returned to the White Plains Performing Arts Center to play King Arthur in Camelot and starred in Conor McPherson's The Seafarer at George Street Playhouse in New Jersey.
 In 2009, he starred in Thom Thomas's A Moon to Dance By, at the Pittsburgh Playhouse and at the George Street Playhouse, with Jane Alexander, and played John Dickinson in 1776 at the Paper Mill Playhouse.
+He reprised the role of Dickinson in 2012 at Ford's Theatre.
+That same year he played the role of Anatoly Sergievsky in Chess at Lincoln Center.

 In 2015, with York Theatre, he starred as Mayer Rothschild in Rothschild & Sons, a reworking of The Rothschilds.
 Although the show was critically panned, Cuccioli's performance was praised.
 In 2019, he played the title role in Caesar and Cleopatra in off-Broadway's Theatre Row Building in a production by The Gingold Theatrical Group.
 For the same company in the same venue, he starred as Sir George Crofts in Mrs. Warren's Profession in 2021.
 He next starred as Cornelius "Con" Melody in A Touch of the Poet in Irish Repertory Theatre's 2022 off-Broadway production.
 David Finkle, writing for New York Stage Review, called Cuccioli's performance "grand ... another addition to a resumé attesting to Cuccioli’s place as a foremost tragedian".

+In 2023, he played Judge Turpin in The Muny's production of Sweeney Todd: The Demon Barber of Fleet Street.